wtrocki/ts-client-atlas/client/TeamsApi.md

   orgId: "4888442a3354817a7320eb61",
   // string | Unique 24-hexadecimal character string that identifies the team to which you want to add MongoDB Cloud users.
   teamId: "bf325375e030fccba0091731",
-  // Array<ApiAddUserToTeamView> | One or more MongoDB Cloud users that you want to add to the specified team.
+  // Array<AddUserToTeam> | One or more MongoDB Cloud users that you want to add to the specified team.
-  apiAddUserToTeamView: [
+  addUserToTeam: [
     {
       id: "32b6e34b3d91647abb20e7b8",
     },
   ],
-  // boolean | Flag that indicates whether Application wraps the response in an `envelope` JSON object.
-Some API clients cannot access the HTTP response headers or status code.
-To remediate this, set envelope=true in the query.
-Endpoints that return a list of results use the results object as an envelope.
-Application adds the status parameter to the response body. (optional)
-  envelope: false,
-  // boolean | Flag that indicates whether the response body should be in the <a href=\"https://en.wikipedia.org/wiki/Prettyprint\" target=\"_blank\" rel=\"noopener noreferrer\">prettyprint</a> format. (optional)
-  pretty: false,
 };

 apiInstance.addTeamUser(body).then((data:any) => {